Marienplatz

 Are there guided tours?

-Yes, various guided tours are available, offering insights into the history and architecture of Marienplatz and the surrounding areas.
+Yes, guided tours are available that provide insights into the history and significance of Marienplatz and its surrounding attractions.

 What’s the best time to visit?